JosephCottam/AbstractRendering/README.md

 An abstract rendering program looks like a collection of four functions combined into two equations.
 These equations operate on 'glyphs.'
-Glyhps are gemetric descriptions with accpanying non-spatial data.
+Glyphs are geometric descriptions with accompanying non-spatial data.
 That non-spatial data may be a color or it maybe a category or a source-data value.
 In many ways, the framework creates a bin for each pixel, aggregates the values from a glyph-set into that bin and then transforms the bin values into pixels.